cpu/vexation/README.md

 file infector.
 The entry point of the infected program is not updated so the injected copy is fully inert.
 The virus code is not position independent and does not find `kernel32.dll` API addresses at runtime.

+## pijector

+Accompanying post: **TBA**

+"pijector" (position independent (self-in)jector) is a continuation of Minijector. `pijector.exe` doesn't use a separate data section for its variable data and instead modifies offsets within the code section.
+The offsets are adjusted by the overall delta offset to make the variable references position independent.

+As described in the accompanying blog post this is *still* not a complete working PE file infector.
+The entry point of the infected program is not updated so the injected copy is fully inert.
+The virus code also does not find `kernel32.dll` API addresses at runtime.